peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

 <b>Returns:</b>

-True if this represents a group of addresses; otherwise, false..
+True if this represents a group of addresses; otherwise, false.

 ### Name